Exposing services on the application network using the CLI

 A routing key is a string that matches one or more connectors with one or more listeners.

-For example, if you create a connector with the routing key backend
+For example, if you create a connector with the routing key backend, you need to create a listener with the routing key backend to consume that service.

 This section assumes you have created and linked at least two sites.